Brayan-22/Software-engineering-seminar/README.md

 # Software-engineering-seminar
-This repository contains the work carried out during the software engineering seminar course, such as workshops, workshops and projects.
+This repository contains the work carried out during the software engineering seminar course, such as workshops and projects.